JacobPorter/Python-Utilities/README.txt

 This utility ignores the filename and hashes the first bunch of bytes of the file concatenated with the file size.
 This is okay since duplicate file contents might not have the same file name.

 Always recurses down directories.
-No way yet to control this yet.
+No way implemented yet to control this.

 Uses the kludgey string '  !*!!*!  ' to seperate file paths.
 The problem is that a file could have this string in its name causing the process to break the path in the wrong part when printing the duplication file at the end.
 This won't affect finding potential duplicates though.